DataDog/dd-trace-rb/docs/GettingStarted.md

 In the example above, we've activated the Distributed Tracing flag, please see [distributed tracing](#Distributed_Tracing) for more details.

-#### Configure the tracer

-To modify the default middleware configuration, you can use middleware options as follows:

-    # config.ru example
-    require 'ddtrace/contrib/rack/middlewares'

-    Datadog.tracer.configure(
-      enabled: true,
-      hostname: localhost,
-      port: 8126
-    )

-    use Datadog::Contrib::Rack::TraceMiddleware, default_service: 'rack-stack'

-    app = proc do |env|
-      [ 200, {'Content-Type' => 'text/plain'}, "OK" ]
-    end

-    run app

-Available settings are:

-* ``tracer`` (default: ``Datadog.tracer``): set the tracer to use.
-Usually you don't need to change that value unless you're already using a different initialized tracer somewhere else.
-If you need to change some configurations such as the ``hostname``, use the [Tracer#configure](Datadog/Tracer.html#configure-instance_method) method before adding the middleware
-* ``default_service`` (default: ``rack``): set the service name used when the Rack request is traced

 ## Other libraries